 This course explores the intersections between biology and culture, and how such biocultural interactions influence health and disease at the individual and population levels.
 Students will examine the meanings and distributions of health and illness in crosscultural perspective.
 The causes of health and ill-health will be considered at the individual, community, and global levels.
 Students build cultural competence by identifying their own biases and health-related values, beliefs and behaviors.
-Open to HSC or BIO major or others with junior status.
+Restricted to HSC and PBH majors with junior status or by permission of the Health Sciences Program Director.
 Advising Note: This course was formerly offered as HSC-206.